-National Philanthropic Trust is proud to publish our ninth annual Donor-Advised Fund Report.
+NPT is proud to publish our 11th annual Donor-Advised Fund Report.

-The 2015 Donor-Advised Fund Report uses 2014 fiscal year data from 1,016 charities.
-For the fifth consecutive year, there was growth in all of the key metrics—number of individual donor-advised fund accounts, total grant dollars from them, total contributions to them and total assets in them.
+The 2017 Donor-Advised Fund Report uses 2010 through 2016 fiscal year data from nearly 1,000 charities.
+For the seventh consecutive year, there was growth in all key metrics—number of individual donor-advised funds, total grant dollars from them, total contributions to them and total charitable assets in them.
 As expected, the rate of growth has slowed after several robust years of double-digit percentage growth.

 Eileen R. Heisman